 The American Academy in Berlin, Germany’s Wissenschaftskolleg (Institute for Advanced Study), and other prestigious scholarly institutions in Germany recently hosted a symposium in honor of Donald P. Kommers, Joseph and Elizabeth Robbie Professor of Political Science and professor of law emeritus at the University of Notre Dame.

-“I was a little uncomfortable through the whole thing because I had never had so much attention directed at myself,” Kommers says, adding that it was humbling to be so honored.
+“I was a little uncomfortable through the whole thing because I had never had so much attention directed at myself,” Kommers said, adding that it was humbling to be so honored.

 This was not the first time Germany has paid tribute to Kommers and his scholarship.
 In 2010, the German government presented him with the Distinguished Service Cross of the Order of Merit of the Federal Republic of Germany for having “remarkably enriched both the American and German legal systems and building a bridge between our countries as few others have.”